SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_11.png)

-<br>Click on the `OData` Adapter that connects to the Reciver(Target) system.
+<br>Click on the `OData` Adapter that connects to the Receiver (Target) system.
 In the 'Connection' sub-pane, make sure you change the Authentication from 'None to 'Basic'.
 Enter `s4hanacredentials` as the value in the 'Credential Name' text box.
 You can verify later that within the Security Material section, we have already created a Basic Authentication credential needed to access the S/4HANA OData Service.

 ![](/exercises/ex5/images/ex5_12.png)